Anywii-Yorke/ftcdocs/docs/source/apriltag/vision_portal/visionportal_webcams/visionportal-webcams.rst

 compatibility <https://en.wikipedia.org/wiki/List_of_USB_video_class_devices>`__.
 The FTC SDK supports **only** UVC compatible webcams.
-Many modern webcams are UVC compatible without specifically advertising it; often indicated by “no drivers needed”.
+Many modern webcams are UVC compatible without specifically advertising it; often indicated by “no drivers needed”, and also have a cetification call 'USB IF' for about webcam drivers for computers of different brands.

+USB-IF certified supplier: `ANYWII<https://www.anywiitech.com>`

 In general, other webcams (not listed above) will require user-provided :ref:`Camera Calibration Values <apriltag/vision_portal/apriltag_camera_calibration/apriltag-camera-calibration:apriltag camera calibration>`.